Peering Behind the Shield: Guardrail Identification in Large Language Models: Ablation Study

-To explore the influence of different hyper-parameters in our \method, we experiment on Llama3.1-based AI agents that contain only input guardrails, taking LlamaGuard3 as our candidate guardrail.
-To better illustrate the influence, we report the refusal rate $r$ of each test.
+To explore the influence of different components and hyperparameters of our \method, we take LlamaGuard3 as our candidate guardrail and experiment on 11 Llama3.1-based AI agents with different input guardrails used in the main experiments.
+We find that the classification accuracy and the \fullscore are relatively robust to various settings.
+Thus, we report the refusal rate $r$ on each agent to better illustrate the influence in certain cases.

-\mypara{Influence of Loss Terms} \autoref{figure:influence_loss} shows the refusal rates using different weights of loss terms.
-We observe that $L_2$ enhances the refusal rates of the candidate guardrail LlamaGuard3 while slightly increasing the refusal rates of other guardrails.
-For example, the refusal rate of LlamaGuard3 increases from 0.72 to 0.84 while that of AegisDefensive slightly increases to 0.04.
-As for $L_3$, we observe that it mainly helps suppress the refusal rate of other guardrails.
-For example, when $\beta$ is 0, although the refusal rate of LlamaGuard3 is high (1.00), the refusal rate of WildGuard reaches 0.86, which is so close to the target refusal rate $r_t$ (0.98).
+\mypara{Loss Terms} We first investigate the influence of loss terms. \Cref{figure:influence_loss} shows the refusal rates using various weights of loss terms on all agents.
+We observe that $L_2$ enhances the refusal rates on the agent with the candidate guardrail while slightly increasing the refusal rates on other agents.
+For example, the refusal rate on LlamaGuard3-agent increases from 0.72 to 0.84, while that on AegisDefensive-agent slightly increases to 0.04.
+As for $L_3$, we find it helps suppress the refusal rate on agents with other guardrails.
+For example, when $\beta$ is 0, although the refusal rate on LlamaGuard3-agent is high (1.00), the refusal rate on WildGuard-agent reaches 0.86, which is so close to the candidate refusal rate $r_t$ (0.98) on LlamaGuard3.

-\mypara{Influence of Epochs} To investigate the influence of the number of epochs on our method, we analyze the losses and refusal rates of the LlamaGuard3-specific input guard test across different epochs, as illustrated in \autoref{figure:influence_epoch}.
+\mypara{Epochs} To analyze the influence of the number of epochs, we analyze the loss values and refusal rates of the LlamaGuard3-specific input guard test across different epochs, as illustrated in \Cref{figure:influence_epoch}.
 The results indicate that the losses converge around the 50th epoch, highlighting the efficiency of our approach.
-Furthermore, the refusal rate for agents equipped with LlamaGuard3 increases with additional epochs, reaching 0.62 by the 160th epoch, while the refusal rate for agents with WildGuard decreases.
-This behavior demonstrates that as the number of epochs increases, the input guard test becomes more reliable, as the distinction between the candidate guardrail and other guardrails grows.
+Furthermore, the refusal rate on LlamaGuard3-agent increases with additional epochs, reaching 0.62 by the 160th epoch, while the refusal rate for WildGuard-agents decreases.
+This behavior demonstrates that as the number of epochs increases, the adversarial prompts become more reliable, as the distinction between the candidate guardrail and other guardrails grows.
 Ultimately, the system converges at a specific epoch level, ensuring stable and consistent performance.